Pinterest

 1. In a small pan, melt butter over low heat.
 Add sugar, honey and heavy cream, stirring continually.

 4. Carefully spread topping on cake immediately as it comes out of the oven.
-NOTE, if the topping has gotten too firm, add a bit more honey or cream and reheat before spreading.
+NOTE, if the topping has cooled and firmed up, add a bit more honey or cream and reheat before spreading.

 5. Set oven to broil.